Neglected But Not Dejected Initiative Logo

 Jan 1, 2026

-NEGLETED BUT NOT DEJECTED: EMPOWERING YOUNG GIRLS IN IDP CAMPS
+NEGLECTED BUT NOT DEJECTED: EMPOWERING YOUNG GIRLS IN IDP CAMPS

-NEGLETED BUT NOT DEJECTED: EMPOWERING YOUNG GIRLS IN IDP CAMPS
+NEGLECTED BUT NOT DEJECTED: EMPOWERING YOUNG GIRLS IN IDP CAMPS

 Across Nigeria’s Internally Displaced Persons (IDP) camps, young girls confront some of the harshest realities of conflict and displacement.
 This includes limited access to education, the threat of child marriage, gender-based violence, inadequate healthcare, and deep emotional trauma.
 Despite these challenges, many girls fight for an education in makeshift classrooms, access safe spaces created by humanitarian organizations, and push forward with vocational training that offers a glimpse of independence.
 We urge us to recognize the girls who continue to dream, learn, and rebuild their lives amid displacement, and to support efforts that protect their rights, amplify their voices, and unlock their full potential.